-The History faculty have received a number of prestigious scholarships and awards, including Fulbright Scholarships (Mac Suibhne; Patterson), a Fulbright-Hayes Scholarship (Haiduc-Dale), and a Franklin Research Grant (Mac Suibhne).
+The History faculty have received a number of prestigious scholarships and awards, including Fulbright Scholarships (Patterson), a Fulbright-Hayes Scholarship (Haiduc-Dale), and various research grants.
 In 2012, College Historian Raymond Frey was the recipient of the Governor's Award for Achievement in History.
 In 2013, Frey was awarded a \$3,000 grant by the New Jersey Historical Commission to write a new book about New Jersey in the Progressive Era.
-And in 2015, Breandán Mac Suibhne secured a National Endowment for the Humanities Fellowship to research and write a book on Ireland's Great Famine.

 The History faculty's publications are highly regarded by their peers.
 For example, James G. Patterson's In the Wake of the Great Rebellion, Republicanism, Agrarianism and Banditry in Ireland after 1798 (Manchester University Press, 2008) was described in Agricultural History Review, 58, 1 (2010), 290-291, as a 'superb book... a landmark ... splendidly researched and constructed, convincingly argued ... [a] new model for Irish protest studies'; and in the Journal of Palestine Studies, George Irani described Noah Haiduc-Dale's Arab Christians in British Mandate Palestine: Communalism and Nationalism, 1917-1948 (Edinburgh University Press, 2013) as 'an important contribution to our understanding of the history of Christian communities in Mandate Palestine and in the Middle East in general.'
 Raymond Frey's, New Jersey, a Journey of Discovery (Gibbs Smith, 2004), is a widely-praised textbook used in many school districts throughout New Jersey.
 And in Centenary College, New Jersey (Arcadia, 2013), Frey presents the first complete history of the institution since 1947.
-And most recently, Brendan Mac Suibhne's The End of Outrage: Post-Famine Adjustment in Rural Ireland (Oxford University Press, 2017) was Irish Times Irish Nonfiction Book of the Year and recipient of the American Conference for Irish Studies Donnelly Prize for Books in History and Social Studies.